gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-plugin-image.md

 title: Gatsby Image plugin
 ---

 This guide will show you how to configure your images, including choosing layouts, placeholders and image processing options.
-If you would like to learn how to set up the image plugins and use images on your site, see [the how-to guide](/docs/how-to/images-and-media/using-gatsby-plugin-image).

 ## Components